Skip to main content

 Blnk automatically generates unique references for each transaction record by appending a counter to your original reference (starting from 1).
 Example: If your reference is ref_001adcfgf, the generated references will be:

-• ref_001adcfgf1 (first source)
+• ref_001adcfgf_1 (first source)

-• ref_001adcfgf2 (second source)
+• ref_001adcfgf_2 (second source)

-• ref_001adcfgf3 (third source)
+• ref_001adcfgf_3 (third source)

 This ensures traceability while maintaining connection to the original transaction.
+Also see:

 Need help?